Reclaiming and Redeveloping Local Brownfields

 Recent Brownfield Purchases

-The most recent Brownfields site purchased by the ORA is the former Kraft Concrete Products, Inc. property in Oil City, for which plans for assessing environmental concerns and a redevelopment strategy will soon be underway.
+The most recent Brownfields sites purchased by the ORA are the former Kraft Concrete Products, Inc. and the former Gil E. Dahlstrom Iron & Metal, both located in Oil City, for which assessment activities and a redevelopment strategy are currently underway.
 The Fuchs Lubricants property in Emlenton is the Brownfield site owned the longest by the ORA and one of several locations prioritized for assessment.

 These renderings, developed by consulting firm Michael Baker International, show the potential for development at the Fuchs site in Emlenton, along the Allegheny River.